 WI-FI – The Aud has free public wireless internet access for vendors and attendees; however, we cannot guarantee the speed of the internet service.
 The Knitters’ Fair is not responsible for any issues arising from a vendor’s choice to use the Aud’s wireless services for payments.
 The cellular service in the Aud appears to be consistent, so we recommend, if possible, that you use a cell phone or internet stick for your internet needs.

 LOCATION – Your booth location will be emailed to you in mid-August.
-Requests for particular locations can be made on the vendor application.
+Requests for particular locations can be made on the vendor application but must be submitted by July 16th.
 Every effort will be made to fill requests on a first-come basis.

 Vendor Documentation: Insurance

 All vendors (except vendors in the Micro Market) are required to provide a copy of Proof of Insurance stating that they hold a minimum of $2 Million General Liability Insurance and $250,000.00 Tenant Legal Liability.
 Vendors must include the Kitchener-Waterloo Knitters’ Guild as co-insured for the duration of the Fair.
 Your agent will need to know the Guild’s address:

 75 King St. S